firebase/extensions/firestore-bigquery-export/README.md

 1. During installation, set the `BIGQUERY_PROJECT_ID` parameter to your target BigQuery project ID.

+2.
-2. After installation, you'll need to grant the extension's service account the necessary BigQuery permissions on the target project.
+    After installation, you'll need to grant the extension's service account the necessary BigQuery permissions on the target project.

+    ### Service Account Naming Discrepancy
+    Please note that the actual service account generated may differ from the `EXTENSION_INSTANCE_ID` specified during installation.
+    This discrepancy occurs due to backend constraints such as character limits or unique naming requirements.

+    **Example:**
+    - `EXTENSION_INSTANCE_ID`: `firestore-bigquery-export-y8oz`
+    - Generated Service Account: `ext-firestore-bigquery-ex-5hog@[project-id].iam.gserviceaccount.com`

+    To find the exact service account name:
+    1. Navigate to the **Google Cloud Console**.
+    2. Go to **IAM & Admin > IAM**.
+    3. Search for accounts starting with `ext-`.
+Use this name for configuring cross-project permissions.

+    Update your permission settings to reflect the correct service account name as identified above.
      You can use our provided scripts:

 **For Linux/Mac (Bash):**
 ```bash